ovh/venom/executors/couchbase/README.md

 Step to execute actions on a couchbase database using [github.com/couchbase/gocb/v2](https://pkg.go.dev/github.com/couchbase/gocb/v2) sdk.

-More information you can find [here](https://docs.couchbase.com/go-sdk/current/hello-world/start-using-sdk.html)
+You can find more information [here](https://docs.couchbase.com/go-sdk/current/hello-world/start-using-sdk.html)

 ## Connection

-To be possible use couchbase executor you need to specify at least the couchbase bucket (in case of no auth and running local).
+To use the couchbase executor you need to specify at least the couchbase bucket (in case of no auth and running local).

 A minimal couchbase configuration can be the following one: